V-Sekai/manuals/decisions/20240217-workload-benchmarking.md

-# Proposal for Improving V-Sekai
+# Proposal for using workloads to emulate the usage patterns

 ## Context